State Street SPDR S&P Retail ETF (XRT) Open Interest History

 Open interest tracks the total number of outstanding options contracts.
 Rising OI alongside price moves can indicate growing commitment to the trend; declining OI suggests positions are being closed.

-State Street SPDR S&P Retail ETF (XRT) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $328.2M, listed on AMEX, carrying a beta of 1.37 to the broader market.
-The State Street SPDR S&P Retail ETF seeks to provide investment results that, before fees and expenses, correspond generally to the total return performance of the S&P Retail Select Industry Index (the "Index")Seeks to provide exposure the retail segment of the S&P TMI, which comprises the following sub-industries: Apparel Retail, Automotive Retail, Broadline Retail, Computer & Electronic Retail, Consumer Staples Merchandise Retail, Drug Retail, Food Retailers, and Other Specialty Retail. public since 2006-06-22.
+State Street SPDR S&P Retail ETF (XRT) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $365.2M, listed on AMEX, carrying a beta of 1.28 to the broader market.
+The State Street SPDR S&P Retail ETF (XRT) is designed to replicate, before fees and expenses, the overall investment performance of the S&P Retail Select Industry Index. public since 2006-06-22.

 - Spot Price